 4. Do it as an improvement

-One thing we always can count on is change.
-Life is predictable in that nothing stays the same.
-It is our mission to try to keep the “train on the track” so that things keep changing in a positive way that makes things better for those who we care about.
+One thing we can always count on is change.
+Unfortunately, life is predictable in that nothing stays the same.
+Our mission is to try to keep the “train on the track” so that things keep changing in a positive way that makes things better for those we care about.

-If you need additional help, you can join some courses for self-improvement.
-This one helps me a lot
+If you need additional help, you can join some self-improvement courses.

 You could set some time aside to meditate on them, or alternatively, you could write on a journey to keep a record of how you feel.

 - What do I really want?
 Just for myself.